Nuyorican Women

 • Breaking Ground: Anthology of Puerto Rican Women Writers in New York 1980–2012 / Abriendo Caminos: antología de escritoras puertorriqueñas en Nueva York 1980–2012 by Myrna Nieves (2012): A landmark bilingual collection of poetry and fiction from 46 writers, documenting the artistic and intellectual history of Puerto Rican women in New York.

-• In Visible Movement: Nuyorican Poetry from the Sixties to Slam by Urayoán Noel (2014): The first book-length study devoted specifically to Nuyorican poetry, mapping the movement’s history from its foundational poets to the 1990s slam scene.
+• In Visible Movement: Nuyorican Poetry from the Sixties to Slam by Urayoán Noel (2014): A book-length study on Nuyorican poets, mapping the movement’s history from its foundational poets to the 1990s slam scene.

 • Poets, Philosophers, Lovers: On the Writings of Giannina Braschi edited by Frederick Luis Aldama and Tess O’Dwyer (2020): A scholarly collection of essays that examines the radical linguistic and philosophical contributions of Giannina Braschi to the Nuyorican poetry and global literary canon.